bethgelab/what-moves-the-eyes/README.md

-# DeepGaze vs SceneWalk
+# "What Moves the Eyes: Doubling Mechanistic Model Performance Using Deep Networks to Discover and Test Cognitive Hypotheses"

-## or, "What Moves the Eyes: Doubling Mechanistic Model Performance Using Deep Networks to Discover and Test Cognitive Hypotheses".
+## Or: "DeepGaze vs SceneWalk".